Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Introduction

-The LMC stems from a very natural idea, this of modelizing all observed outputs as linear combinations of common unobserved and independant gaussian processes.
-From an equivalent perspective, the outputs can also be viewed as a vector-valued function, which follows a multidimensional gaussian process with vectorial mean function and matricial kernel function (Alvarez, 2012, \cite{alvarez_review}); then the equations of single-output GPs apply to this model, modulo a flattening of some matricial quantities, and posteriors and likelihood can be computed exactly.
-However, \textbf{this procedure scales as $\mathcal{O}\left( (np)^{3} \right)$} both for training and inference, making it intractable in most cases.
-Several methods have therefore been developed to circumvent this limitation, which rely on two complementary approaches: either \textbf{restricting the model to some particular case that is more amenable to computation}, reducing its expressivity, or \textbf{approximating some of its parts}, thus degrading its accuracy.
-The first category includes the \emph{intrinsic coregionalization model} (ICM), sometimes refered to as Multi-Task Gaussian Process (Bonilla, 2007, \cite{MTGP}), where all latent processes are restricted to have the same kernel, and both the Orthogonal Instantaneous Linear Mixing Model (OILMM, Bruinsma, 2020, \cite{OILMM}) and the Generalized Probabilistic Principal Component Analysis (GPPCA, Gu, 2021, \cite{GPPCA}), in which the mixing matrix encoding correlations between outputs is constrained to be orthogonal.
-Models of the second category often resort to \emph{variational approaches} (Bonilla, 2019, \cite{generic_inference}), which introduce an approximate form for the posterior of latent processes and optimize a lower bound of the marginal log-likelihood instead of this quantity itself; they include in particular the pioneer Semiparametric Latent Factor Model (Cowell, 2005, \cite{SPLFM}) and the Collaborative multi-output Gaussian Process (Nguyen, 2014, \cite{COGP}).
-We emphasize that all of the cited methods are \emph{subcases or approximations} of the LMC, not distinct models that would extend its generality.\\
+As described in a recent survey of MOGPs (\cite{MOGP_review}), the vast majority of models operating in the most straightforward setting -- supervised learning of several tasks, all akin to each other and treated in the same fashion -- fall into two main categories: this of \emph{convolutional GPs} and this of \emph{linearly correlated GPs}.
+The latter can essentially be grouped under the term \emph{"Linear model of co-regionalization"} (LMC, \cite{alvarez_review}).
+Convolutional GPs being a strict generalization of the LMC\footnote{The LMC can indeed be framed as a convolutional GP in which the convolution kernel between any output and latent GP is a Dirac function.}, we focus on the latter in the present work, leaving more involved models for future consideration.\\ The LMC stems from a very natural idea, this of modeling all observed outputs as linear combinations of common unobserved and independent gaussian processes.
+However, simply injecting this ansatz into the generic MOGP expressions does not improve the generic $\mathcal{O}\left( (np)^{3} \right)$ complexity associated with them (\cite{alvarez_review}), making this naive approach intractable in most cases.
+Several methods have therefore been developed to circumvent this limitation, which rely on two complementary approaches: either restricting the model to some particular case that is more amenable to computation, or approximating some of its parts.
+The first category includes the already-introduced \emph{Intrinsic Co-regionalization Model} (ICM, \cite{alvarez_review}), sometimes referred to as Multi-Task Gaussian Process (\cite{MTGP}), in which all latent processes share the same kernel, resulting in a covariance matrix with Kronecker product structure: it is split into an inter-tasks kernel and an inter-inputs kernel.
+This category also features two models very similar to each other: the Orthogonal Instantaneous Linear Mixing Model (OILMM, \cite{OILMM}) and Generalized Probabilistic Principal Component Analysis (GPPCA, \cite{GPPCA}), in which the mixing matrix encoding correlations between outputs is constrained to be orthogonal.\\ Models of the second category often resort to \emph{variational approaches} (\cite{generic_inference}), which approximate the posterior of the latent processes and optimize a lower bound of the marginal log-likelihood; they include the pioneer Semiparametric Latent Factor Model (\cite{SPLFM}) and the Collaborative multi-output Gaussian Process (\cite{COGP}).
+We emphasize that all of the cited methods are \emph{subcases or approximations} of the LMC, not distinct models that would extend its generality.
+On another note, let us mention that massive work has been undertaken to improve the scalability of single-output GPs (see for instance the review of \cite{scalable}), which also benefits to multi-output ones.